immunefi-team/Bounty_Boosts/Alchemix/31418 - [SC - Critical] the killed gauge collect claim amount.md

 # the killed gauge collect claim amount

-Submitted on Sat May 18 2024 15:46:26 GMT-0400 (Atlantic Standard Time) by @zeroK for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 21:46:26 UTC by @zeroK for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31418